Sohamraje137/Sohamraje137.github.io/README.md

 But every divisor will have its own table and using that is not easy.
 So, we use a alternate We change every bit at once and check it.
 The code is properly indendated.
+The buttons on the navigation bar gives brief idea about CRC,Polynomials or divisors ,1 bit error correction algorithm.
+For detailed reading a link is attached bellow it.

 An web based tool for CRC codes<br />